 All PR systems offer easier candidate ballot access and greater voter choice than FPTP.
 Most countries use Party List systems that as it sounds, are party centric.
 Mixed Member Proportional (MMP) and Single Transferable Vote (STV) systems offer easier candidate ballot access and more voter choice.
 Uncontested elections are nearly non-existent.
 All Pro Rep systems result in more accountable government.

 Each of the 94 countries that use PR has its own formula of arriving at proportionality.
-Most use some combination of three variations.
+Most use some combination of four variations.

-• In a system (party centric), the elector votes for a party's list of candidates instead of a single candidate.
+• In a system - party centric, the elector votes for a party's list of candidates instead of a single candidate.
 Each party then receives a share of the seats proportional to the share of votes it received.
-The party determines the list order, not the voters.
+The party predetermines the list order who will be assigned seats, not the voters.
 CPG Grey produced an animated video describing how a variant of works.

 • In a (STV) system (candidate centric), voters rank their choice of candidates on the ballot instead of voting for just one candidate.
 STV is much less party centric.
 This 2 min.
 11 sec. video explains counting methods.
 STV is more easily implemented where state laws prohibit candidates in municipal elections from declaring party affiliations.
 STV is also appropriate for non-partisan offices such as County Coroner and Judges.